brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 are always underlain by dark hidden depths of primæval chaos.

 This emotional contrast
-is only heightened by the National Park brochures.
-They always confine day hikers to the horizontal strata.
+is only heightened by the National Park brochures, which always confine day hikers to the horizontal strata.
-Only there is comfort and safety to be found.
+Only there will they promise the hiker some hope of safety.
-Heat, dehydration, exhaustion, and even death itself stand ready to stalk the day hiker who would dare pass beneath the Tapeats and descend into the twisted maelstrom
+But heat, dehydration, exhaustion, and even death itself stand ready to stalk the day hiker who would dare pass beneath the Tapeats and descend into the twisted maelstrom